 Despite the negative connotations of the word “clique”, there’s a reason we have them.
 Cliques act as modern day “tribes”, most commonly serving to create identity based on a shared interest.
 It doesn’t mean that you can’t have friends outside that circle, but your clique is your core audience and the one you want to be talking to.

 5. Who is your brand at a cocktail party?

 This is a fun thought experiment and never fails to generate a conversation.
-In the age of social media and messaging apps, you’re ability to engage customers on the fly in real-time conversations (like those at a cocktail party) is a big part of your brand.
+In the age of social media and messaging apps, your ability to engage customers on the fly in real-time conversations (like those at a cocktail party) is a big part of your brand.
 For instance, how are you at small talk?
 Are you a chatty Cathy or do you prefer being a fly on the wall?
 Are you telling jokes or telling people about your most recent promotion?

 Creating a new brand can be incredibly fun.
-Before your team gets started, it can make all the difference to dig in an answer a few simple questions about who your brand is.
+Before your team gets started, it can make all the difference to dig in and answer a few simple questions about who your brand is.
 Have more questions about your next branding project?
 Reach out to our team and we’ll help you take the next steps.